 From the Executive Director/Conductor

-- Building upon the success of the last two seasons’ in-school productions of Gounod’s Romeo & Juliette and Rossini’s Cinderella for 23,000 students, this coming season we will take Donizetti’s The Elixir of Love into schools along with our cornerstone program, Opera 101.
+- Building upon the success of the last three seasons’ in-school productions of Romeo and Juliette, Cinderella, and The Elixir of Love for 29,000 students, this coming season we will bring Bizet’s Carmen into schools along with our cornerstone Opera 101 program.

+Thank you for your support!
 I look forward to having you in our audience for another unforgettable season!

 Executive Director and Conductor